 - Resilient energy supplies: back-up plans and power grids, internally and across borders;

 - Ability to deal effectively with uncontrolled movement of people, and to de-conflict these movements from NATO’s military deployments;

 - Resilient food and water resources: ensuring these supplies are safe from disruption or sabotage;

-- Ability to deal with mass casualties: ensuring that civilian health systems can cope and that sufficient medical supplies are stocked and secure;
+- Ability to deal with mass casualties and disruptive health crises: ensuring that civilian health systems can cope and that sufficient medical supplies are stocked and secure;

 - Resilient civil communications systems: ensuring that telecommunications and cyber networks function even under crisis conditions, with sufficient back-up capacity.
 This requirement was updated in November 2019 by NATO Defence Ministers, who stressed the need for reliable communications systems including 5G, robust options to restore these systems, priority access to national authorities in times of crisis, and the thorough assessments of all risks to communications systems;

 - Resilient transport systems: ensuring that NATO forces can move across Alliance territory rapidly and that civilian services can rely on transportation networks, even in a crisis.

 These requirements reflect the three core functions of continuity of government, essential services to the population and civil support to the military, which must be maintained even under the most demanding circumstances.
 They are all connected, which means if one area is impacted, another may suffer as a result.